Murders of Oluwatoyin Salau and Victoria Sims

 On June 13, 2020, two community activists local to the Tallahassee area, 19-year old Oluwatoyin Salau and 75-year old Victoria Sims, were found murdered in Tallahassee, Florida.

 The suspect, Aaron Glee Jr., who was 49 at the time of the murders, was arrested and charged with first-degree murder and felony murder among other charges.
 He pleaded guilty to first-degree murder and kidnapping to avoid the death penalty, which the prosecution sought.
-However, Glee was sentenced to life in prison on September 22, 2023.
+Glee was sentenced to life in prison on September 22, 2023.

 Oluwatoyin Salau

 Salau was born on August 27, 2000, in Tallahassee, Florida.
 She was Nigerian-American.
 A devout Christian, she was the youngest member of her church choir whilst growing up.

 Salau attended Buck Lake Elementary School and Swift Creek Middle School in Tallahassee, and graduated from Lincoln High School in 2018.
 Following graduation, she studied cosmetology at Lively Technical College, simultaneously starting her business in hairdressing and modeling.
 In 2019, Salau enrolled at Tallahassee Community College while still at Lively, intending to study law at Florida A&M University thereafter.

 Salau disappeared on Saturday, June 6, 2020, shortly after tweeting about being sexually assaulted.
 Salau was found murdered in Tallahassee, Florida, on Saturday, June 13, 2020, and her death was confirmed on Monday, June 15, 2020.

 Salau was an active participant in the 2020 Black Lives Matter protests in Tallahassee, Florida, described as an "emerging leader" and "prominent voice" in the movement.
 She had advocated on behalf of Tony McDade in particular.